How Brand Identity Makes Your Marketing Easier [Case Study]

 The Client

 She took a big risk one day.
-She prepared a selection of her one-of-a-kind vases, put them in a brown cardboard box with a short note and dropped them off with a receptionist on the top floor of a Nordstrom store.
-That's when it cinched it for me she was an Expressive personality style.
+She prepared a selection of her one-of-a-kind vases, put them in a brown cardboard box with a short note, and dropped them off with a receptionist on the top floor of a Nordstrom store.
+That's when it cinched it for me: she had an Expressive personality style.

-She was surprised when a buyer called her that afternoon and wanted to place an order; not just for that one store but for several.
-In order to handle all the Nordstrom orders, Christina hired a staff of college-age artists who helped paint her flower bouquets on clear glass vases, wine goblets, paperweights and perfume bottles.
+She was surprised when a buyer called her that afternoon and wanted to place an order—not just for that one store but for several.
+To handle all the Nordstrom orders, Christina hired a staff of college-age artists who helped paint her flower bouquets on clear glass vases, wine goblets, paperweights, and perfume bottles.

-After a bit of conversation, I found that Nordstrom was still her only customer and she needed to grow her business into a recognizable brand.
-And even with the additional shifts, she wasn’t making enough profit.
+After a bit of conversation, I found that Nordstrom was still her only customer, and she needed to grow her business into a recognizable brand.
+Even with the additional shifts, she wasn’t making enough profit.

 She wanted my help to change that.